HOA Parking Rules 101: FAQs and How to Enforce Them

 Can a Resident Be Limited to the Number of Cars They Park?

-The HOA can limit how many cars a resident is allowed to park in the community.
+The HOA can regulate how many cars a resident is allowed to park in the community.
 Usually, residents are restricted to two cars, and any additional cars will have to be parked elsewhere.

 Can the HOA make Residents Park in Their Garage?